0xideas/sequifier/README.md

 - native multi-core preprocessing
 - scales to datasets larger than RAM
 - hyperparameter optimization using Optuna (Bayesian, Random, or Grid search)
-- can be used for prediction, generation and embedding on/of arbitrary sequences
+- can be used for prediction, generation, and embedding of arbitrary sequences

 The only requirement is having sequifier installed, and having input data in the right format.